 During 2013 to 2015, warming winter temperatures were strongly associated with variation in the nutritional status of moose.
-As the January and winter HSIMax values increased, the incidence of severe nutritional restriction of moose increased ( $r^2 \ge 0.93$ , DelGiudice and Severud 2017), which we believed may have led to many of these animals becoming more vulnerable to various health-related causes of mortality and predation (Carstensen et al. 2015, DelGiudice et al. 1997).
-However, unexpectedly, in 2016 and 2017, despite having the highest winter HSI values calculated with daily maximum (958 and 833) or minimum (220 and 194) ambient temperatures, the smallest percentage of samples with UN:C ratios reflecting severe nutritional restriction and greatest percentage indicative of moderate restriction occurred (Figure 5).
-Overall, the relationship between winter HSIMax or HSIMin and the percentage of samples with UN:C indicative of severe nutritional restriction collapsed.
-Absence of apparent relationships continued through winter 2018.
-However, the incidence of severe nutritional restriction at the population level remained inversely related to variation of natural winter survival (r = -0.86, P =0.061), but not significantly so to winter-summer survival (r = -0.65, P = 0.231) of GPS collared adult moose (Figure 9).
-Survival data collection was temporally more consistent with data collection for the nutritional assessments, and both data sets have a high level of certainty.
+As the January and winter HSI{Max} values increased, the incidence of severe nutritional restriction of moose increased ($r^2 \ge 0.93$, DelGiudice and Severud 2017).
+We believe that may have led to many of these animals becoming more vulnerable to predation and various health-related causes of mortality (DelGiudice et al. 1997, Carstensen et al. 2015).
+However, unexpectedly in 2016 and 2017, the years with the highest winter HSI values calculated with daily maximum (958 and 833) or minimum (220 and 194) ambient temperatures were associated with the smallest percentage of samples with UN:C ratios reflecting severe nutritional restriction and greatest percentage indicative of moderate restriction (Figure 5).
+Overall, the relationship between winter HSI{Max} or HSI{Min} and severe nutritional restriction collapsed.
+Absence of apparent relationships continued through winter 2019.
+However, the incidence of severe nutritional restriction at the population level remained inversely related to variation of natural winter survival (r = -0.86, P = 0.061) but not significantly related to winter-summer survival (r = -0.65, P = 0.231) of GPS-collared adult moose (Figure 9).
+Survival data collection was temporally more consistent (than population survey data) with data collection for the nutritional assessments, and both data sets have a high level of certainty.
 Unfortunately, completion of the 5-year study of adult moose did not permit a winter survival estimate for the sixth year.
-However, importantly, the 5-year relationship of winter nutritional restriction to winter survival supports a reasonably strong biological explanation of the winter nutritional influence on the population trajectory, and it suggests that the study cohort of GPS collared moose was indeed representative of the free-ranging population in northeastern Minnesota.
+However, importantly, the 5-year relationship of winter nutritional restriction to winter survival supports a reasonably strong biological explanation of the winter nutritional influence on the population trajectory, and it suggests that the study cohort of GPScollared moose was indeed representative of the free-ranging population in northeastern Minnesota.
 Clearly, there is still much to understand about these relationships.